abuturabofficial/ibm-devops-software-engineering/03-introduction_to_agile_development_and_scrum/03-daily_execution.md

 **Burndown chart:**

 - The measurement of story points completed vs. story points remaining for a sprint
-- Over time the story points remaining should do down, hence the name: burndown
+- Over time the story points remaining should go down, hence the name: burndown

 **Burndown chart examples:**